idusortus/pkce-aspire-webapi-standaloneBlazorWasm/README.md

-:warn: Work in Progress
+⚠️ Work in Progress as of 08/08/25
-> Demonstrates basic OIdC / OAuth2 + PKCE flow in a single project webapi with VSA tendancies.
+> Demonstrates basic OIdC / OAuth2 + PKCE flow
+- single project webapi with VSA tendancies as server
+- blazor wasm as external client

 # Aspire
 - dotnet new webapi